MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

    Make sure you’ve got a good connection to [!INCLUDE[pn_Exchange_Online](../includes/pn-exchange-online.md)] by running the [Microsoft Remote Connectivity Analyzer](https://testconnectivity.microsoft.com/).
 For information on what tests to run, see [Test mail flow with the Remote Connectivity Analyzer](https://technet.microsoft.com/library/dn305950\(v=exchg.150\).aspx).

 > [!TIP]
->  If you’re unable to synchronize contacts, appointments, and tasks for a mailbox, you may want to select the **Sync items with Exchange from this Dynamics 365 apps org only, even if Exchange was set to sync with a different org** check box.
+>  If you’re unable to synchronize contacts, appointments, and tasks for a mailbox, you may want to select the **Sync items with Exchange from this org only, even if Exchange was set to sync with a different org** check box.
 [Read more about this check box](when-would-want-use-check-box.md).

 <a name="BKMK_TestEmailConfig"></a>